Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ### Layering: zibs, healthdata.be CBB and use case specific models<a name="layering"></a>
 #### zibs <a name="zibs"></a>
-The basis for most clinical buildig blocks are formed by the Dutch 'zibs' ('Zorginformatiebouwstenen'), in English also known as are Clinical Information Models (CIMs), Health and Care Information Models (HCIMs) or Clinical Building Blocks (CBB) -- we will use the Dutch term 'zib' for all profiling work as it has become a recognizable term over the past years.
-The zibs are defined by the program ‘Registratie aan de bron’ (Data capture at the point of care) and provide a foundation of use case neutral building blocks from which use cases can be built.
-The formal definition of the zibs can be found on the [zibs wiki](https://zibs.nl/) and are also imported into [ART-DECOR](https://decor.nictiz.nl/art-decor/decor-project--zib2020bbr-).
+The basis for most clinical building blocks is formed by the Dutch 'zibs' ('Zorginformatiebouwstenen'), in English, also known as are Clinical Information Models (CIMs), Health and Care Information Models (HCIMs) or Clinical Building Blocks (CBB) -- we will use the Dutch term 'zib' for all profiling work as it has become a recognizable term over the past years.
+The program 'Registratie aan de bron' (Data capture at the point of care) defines and maintains the zib.
+These zibs provide a foundation of use case neutral building blocks from which use cases can be built.
+The formal definition of the zibs can be found on the [zibs wiki](https://zibs.nl/) and is also imported into [ART-DECOR](https://decor.nictiz.nl/art-decor/decor-project--zib2020bbr-).
 Next, these zibs are exported as logical models in FHIR format using StructureDefinition, ValueSet and CodeSystem resources.

 #### Healthdata.be CBB <a name="healthdatacbb"></a>
 The zibs are used as a starting point to create a clinical building block that represents the Belgium and healthdata.be context.
-Unfortunately, a technical dependency is not possible because many of the required changes for the Belgium context are not compatible with the zibs which primarily describe use within the Dutch Realm.
+Unfortunately, a technical dependency is not possible because many of the required changes for the Belgium context are not compatible with the zibs, which primarily describe use within the Dutch Realm.
 Changes to the zib are recorded in a [changelog file](#changelog) for every CBB.
-Dutch specific text is removed or rewritten at the authors interpretation.
+Dutch specific text is removed or rewritten at the author's interpretation.
 Mentions of zibs are replaced with CBBs.
-Substantial changes are discussed with Nictiz and logged in their issue management system and logged in the changelog.
+Substantial changes are discussed with Nictiz, logged in their issue management system, and logged in the changelog.
 The FHIR conformance resources will be created based on the healthdata.be CBBs.

 #### Use case specific models<a name="usecasespecificmodels"></a>
 Use cases and exchange patterns use and potentially refine the healthdata.be CBBs information model to specific situations or applications.

 ### Associating the logical definition to StructureDefinitions <a name="associatingthelogicaldefinitiontostructuredefinitions"></a>
-Any StructureDefinition that profiles a Resource does so because there is some kind of logical definition ''dictating'' how.
+Any StructureDefinition that profiles a Resource does so because there is some kind of logical definition "dictating" how.
 Profiles SHALL have a traceable relationship with their logical counterpart(s).
-`ElementDefinition.mapping`: is a free text mapping ''inside'' the profile.
+`ElementDefinition.mapping`: is a free text mapping "inside" the profile.
 We use the mapping elements in profiles to map logical elements to resource elements.
 Logical elements are referenced based on their `element.path` in the logical model.
 The mapping SHALL resolve to the logical model.

-When slicing, the mapping is made on the ''content'' of the slice, not the slice itself.
+When slicing, the mapping is made on the "content" of the slice, not the slice itself.

 On the root element of the StructureDefinition, the mapping should thus be defined as:
 ``` xml